JorgeFernandes-Git/zau_bot/e1_arm2agv/readme.md

 ## Single Calibrate a Manipulator with RGB astra camera on the end-effector, mounted on top of an AGV.
-(Unsuccessful)
+(Unsuccessful) https://github.com/JorgeFernandes-Git/zau_bot/issues/4
-Transformation from camera to end-effector was was previously calculated in e0_rgb2ee.
+Transformation from camera to end-effector was previously calculated in e0_rgb2ee.
 _______________________________

 Summary: